-At 24 (I think?
-Maybe 25! haha :)) years old you have accomplished so much as a photographer!
+At 24 years old you have accomplished so much as a photographer!
 I was curious are people ever surprised your age, and do you ever receive negative feedback because of this?

 You work on both client shoots and personal shoots.
 Do you have a preference of which you like to shoot more?
 What are the best things about client shoots and the best things about personal shoots?

-It’s two different photo-shoots.
-Client shoots is different.
+It’s two different photo shoots.
+Client shoots are different.
 I have to integrate myself in the “universe” of a brand.
-Personal shoot is to create what I never been asked to do, and what I would like to do.
-But, during clients photo shoots I was able to do photographs with a lot more equipment (lighting for the most part) than I can afford for me! (stage set & stuff)
+Personal shoots are to create what I never been asked to do, and what I would like to do.
+But, during client photo shoots I am able to do photographs with a lot more equipment (lighting for the most part) than I can afford for me!
+(Stage set & stuff.)

 What is your proudest moment as a photographer?

 Just tell me that I can live as a professional photographer.
-Photographer is a very hard job because there is a lot of photographers (in the world, especially in Paris..)
+Photographer is a very hard job because there are a lot of photographers in the world, especially in Paris.

 Who are some of your favorite artists and/or photographers?

-Gustave Moreau, Gustave Doré, Erwin Olaf, Tim Walker etc ..
+Gustave Moreau, Gustave Doré, Erwin Olaf, Tim Walker.

 It’s very important because we can create together and make a real brainstorming.
 Each person brings something to the other, a little thing that the other doesn’t have, to create something more ambitious.